jagerber48/sciform/docs/source/options.rst

 >>> print(sform(123.456, 0.001))
 (1.23456 +/- 0.00001)e+02

-Note that for all exponent modes, the exponent integer is always displayed with a sign symbol (+ or -) and is left padded with a zero so that it is at least two digits wide.
+Note that, for all exponent modes, the exponent integer is always displayed with a sign symbol (+ or -) and is left padded with a zero so that it is at least two digits wide.
 There are no options to modify this behavior for standard exponent display.
 The :ref:`superscript_exp` or :ref:`latex_format` can be used as alternatives.

 .. _engineering: